 Total credits required 24 credits

 Basic requirements 4

 ENGL 203 Reader and Text: (subtitle)

-Electives (five course 20
+Electives (five course P(S) 20

 1. At least 2 courses must be drawn from the advanced level - i.e.,

-advanced workshops in creative writing at the 300-level, and any combina-

-tion of literature courses at the 400-level.
+advanced workshops s in creative writing at the 300-level, and any combina 1tion of literature cou rses at the 400-level.

-2. Maximum of 1 course at the 100-level
+2. Maximum of 1 co

-Students should keep in mind that ENGL 201: Foundations of Creative
+p in mind that ENGL 201: Foundations of Creative

-Writing, is a prerequisite for advanced workshops in creative writing and
+Writing, is a prerequ isite for advanced workshops in creative writing and

-that admission to these workshops is by application to the creative writing
+ese workshops is by application to the creative writing

-faculty.
+faculty. ,